HAI HELI-EXPO 2023 Rules & Regulations

 - Copyrights, Music Licensing, and Noise Levels

-- Self-supported audio equipment must be directed inwardly, toward the Exhibitor’s exhibit, as opposed to outwardly toward aisles or neighboring exhibits.
+- Self-supported audio equipment must be directed inward, toward the Exhibitor’s exhibit space, as opposed to outwardly toward aisles or neighboring exhibits.

 - Audio equipment must not violate the height restriction applicable to the Exhibitor’s booth.

-- At any time, if sound levels are determined by HAI Show Management in its sole discretion to be excessive and/or distracting to other Exhibitors, or otherwise undesirable, HAI Show Management shall have the right to take action that it deems appropriate in the circumstances.
-Such actions may include, but are not limited to, requiring Exhibitor to reduce the sound or limit its duration, or disconnecting electrical service of the Exhibitor generating the sound.
+- At any time, if sound levels are determined by HAI Show Management, in its sole discretion, to be excessive and/or distracting to other Exhibitors, or otherwise undesirable, HAI Show Management shall have the right to take any action it deems appropriate under the circumstances.
+Such actions may include, but are not limited to, requiring Exhibitor to reduce the sound or limit its duration, or disconnecting the electrical service of the Exhibitor generating the sound.

 - Food and Beverage

-Exhibitor shall not bring into the KBHCCD, or any of its facilities, any food, whether prepared or unprepared or beverages of any kind whatsoever, including but not limited to alcoholic beverages, without the prior consent of HAI and the KBHCCD .
-Exhibitor shall not sell or serve beverages or food from its booth space that competes in any way with the food and beverage service of the KBHCCD, which shall have the sole authority to give approval for the service of food or beverage.
-Exhibitor shall solely be responsible for payment of fees/charges imposed by the KBHCCD or their designated provider for distribution of such food or beverages.
+Exhibitor shall not bring into the Center, or any of its facilities, any food, whether prepared or unprepared or beverages of any kind whatsoever, including but not limited to alcoholic beverages, without the prior written consent of HAI and the GWCC Authority.
+Exhibitor shall not sell or serve beverages or food from its booth space that competes in any way with the food and beverage service of the Center, which shall have the sole authority to give approval for the service of food or beverage.
+Exhibitor shall solely be responsible for payment of fees/charges imposed by the Center or GWCC Authority, or their designated provider, for distribution of food or beverages.

 - Property Left on Premises

-HAI reserves the right to remove or have removed from the KBHCCD all effects of Exhibitor remaining after March 12, 2022 and, at HAI’s sole discretion, to store, to dispose of or have stored these effects wherever HAI, GES, or the KBHCCD sees fit.
-HAI shall not be liable in any way to Exhibitor on account of so removing or storing these effects.
-Exhibitor shall be responsible for any storage and/or disposal costs.
+Premises include the Center and all common areas of the Center, including the exterior, the entrance concourses, meeting room and exhibit hall concourses, loading docks, and marshalling facilities.
+HAI reserves the right to remove or have removed from the Center all effects of Exhibitor remaining after March 11, 2023, and, at HAI’s sole discretion, to store, to dispose of, or have stored, these effects wherever HAI, GES, the Center, or the GWCC Authority determines.
+HAI shall not be liable in any way to Exhibitor on account of the removal, storage, or destruction of any effects.
+Exhibitor shall be solely responsible for any storage, delivery, removal, restoration, and disposal costs.

 - Outside Exhibits and Activities

-Exhibitor agrees, subject to expulsion of its participation from HAI HELI-EXPO 2022, not to take advantage of the Show to exhibit products, or services, or to promote or otherwise exploit Exhibitor, its product(s) or product name(s) outside the premises of the KBHCCD, or any of the hotels listed in the HAI housing block, during the period of HAI HELI-EXPO 2022.
-Exhibitor shall not entertain visitors during HAI HELI-EXPO 2022 programs or exhibit hours in a rented function room or facility, or otherwise induce visitors away from any HAI-sponsored activities.
+Exhibitor agrees, subject to expulsion of its participation from HAI HELI-EXPO 2023, not to take advantage of the Show to exhibit products, or services, or to promote or otherwise exploit Exhibitor, its product(s) or product name(s) outside the premises of the Center, or any of the hotels listed in the HAI housing block, during the period of HAI HELI-EXPO 2023.
+Exhibitor shall not entertain visitors during HAI HELI-EXPO 2023 programs or exhibit hours in a rented function room or facility, or otherwise entice attendees, exhibitors, guests, or visitors away from any HAI-sponsored activities.

 - Fire Regulations

-Smoking is not permitted inside the KBHCCD meeting rooms, public areas (g. restrooms, concourses, etc.), or exhibit hall at any time.
+Smoking is not permitted inside the Center meeting rooms, public areas (e.g. restrooms, concourses, etc.), or exhibit hall at any time.
 Absolutely no storage is allowed in the electrical alleys located behind or between booths or behind drapes in back of booths.
 Literature for display or distribution shall be limited to a one-day supply.
 Reserve supplies of literature must be stored outside the facility.
 Combustible waste, such as broken crates, empty boxes, packing materials, etc., shall not be stored in the exhibit halls, meeting rooms, or exit areas.
 All curtains, bunting, draping, etc. must be made of flame-retardant materials.
 Exhibitors shall comply with all federal, state, and local fire and building codes that apply to places of public assembly (see the prevailing N.F.P.A.
-Life Safety Code 101 — available for purchase and downloading at www.nfpa.org) and with the Texas State Fire Marshal Requirements (https://www.dallasconventioncenter.com/planners/floor-plans-erg) and KBHCCD Safety and Fire Regulations, which will be available in the Exhibitor Services Kit.
+Life Safety Code 101 — available for purchase and downloading at www.nfpa.org) and with the Georgia State Fire Marshal Requirements, which are summarized in the Event Policy and Procedures Manual (Event-Policy-Procedures-Manual_2021-09-UPDATE.pdf (gwcca.org) and GWCC Authority’s Safety and Fire Regulations, which will be available in the Exhibitor Services Kit.
 Firefighting and emergency equipment may not be hidden or obstructed, including fire extinguishers, strobes, fire hose cabinets, fire alarm pull stations, and standpipes.
 All emergency exits, hallways, sidewalks, ramps, driveways, public utility access points, and aisles must be kept clear and unobstructed.
 The doors, skylights, stairways, or openings that reflect or admit light into any place in the building, including hallways, fire hose cabinets, and housing lighting equipment must not be covered or obstructed.
 Fire lanes must be maintained at all times on the loading dock.
-Exhibitors should be aware that state, local or municipal codes may impose requirements regarding the minimum or maximum fuel levels applicable to aircraft to be used in exhibits, and that these codes may vary.
+Exhibitors should be aware that state, local, or municipal codes may impose requirements regarding the minimum or maximum fuel levels applicable to aircraft to be used in exhibits, and that these codes may vary by venue.
 While some codes require fuel tanks to be topped off, others require fuel tanks to be purged and capped.
-Exhibitors shall ascertain and comply with all applicable codes, rules and regulations of the state, locality or municipality in which the event will take place.
+Exhibitors shall ascertain and comply with all applicable codes, rules and regulations of the state, locality, or municipality in which the event will take place.

 - Liability and Indemnification